wolfgang42/rochester-fringe-planner/README.md

 npm install
 ```

-Now you can run `webpack-dev-server` (assuming you already have it installed; if not `npm -g webpack-dev-server` first) and go to http://localhost:8080.
+Now you can run `node_modules/.bin/webpack-dev-server` and go to http://localhost:8080.